D$^2$USt3R: Enhancing 3D Reconstruction for Dynamic Scenes: Methodology

 where \(p_i\) denotes a pixel in image \(I^i\), \(\mathbf{f}\) and \(\mathbf{b}\) represent forward and backward optical flows, respectively, and \(t\) is an occlusion threshold.

-While we empirically find that occlusion mask provides reliable dense correspondences for supervision, due to frequent large changes in camera and dynamic objects motions, we find it helpful to introduce a dynamic mask ${M}_\mathrm{dyn}$, to encourage stable learning process by informing the network the regions of dynamic objects within the images.
+\paragraph{Dynamic Masks. } Dynamic regions, characterized by moving objects and non-rigid transformations, introduce significant challenges in accurately aligning pointmaps due to inconsistencies between camera-induced motion and object-specific motion.
+Without explicitly accounting for such dynamic behaviors, the network may attempt to incorrectly fit dynamic regions as if they were static, thus impairing reconstruction accuracy.
+To address this, we introduce a dynamic mask ${M}_\mathrm{dyn}$ that explicitly highlights moving regions, guiding the network toward a more stable learning process.
 Specifically, the dynamic mask ${M}_\mathrm{dyn}$ is computed by comparing optical flow $\mathbf{f}$ with the expected flow induced purely by camera motion $\mathbf{f}_\text{cam}$.
 Given the depth map $D$, intrinsics matrix $K$, relative rotation and translation $R,T$, and pixel coordinates $p$, we define: